 We suggest keeping the brake toggles in your hands while inducing Big Ears.
-The glider will remain fully steer-able through weight shifting during the manoeuvre.
-The sink rates will be around 3 to 5 metres per Second, depending on the number of centre cells still open and on the amount of speed bar employed) straight ahead.
-To end the BigEars configuration, simply release the A risers and disengage the speed system, and the wing will return to level flight.
+The glider will remain fully steerable through weight shifting during the manoeuvre.
+The sink rates will be around 3 to 5 metres per second, depending on the number of centre cells still open and on the amount of speed bar employed.
+To end the Big Ears configuration, simply release the Arisers and disengage the speed system. and the wing will return to level flight.
 Small collapses may be cleared with directional changes and/or little pumps through the brake lines.
-Note that we advice against performing extreme manoeuvres while flying in the BigEars configuration.
+Note that we advise against performing extreme manoeuvres while flying in the Big Ears configuration.

-Inducing large Big Ears on the UP Summit XC2 when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
-Should this happen use the recovery technique described in the 'Deep Stall' section.
+Inducing large Big Ears on the UP Trango XC2 when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
+Should this happen, use the recovery technique described in the 'Deep Stall' section.